2004 North Carolina Senate election: District 31

 Incumbent Republican Hamilton Horton Jr. has represented the 31st district and its predecessors since 1995.

 District 32

 Incumbent Democrat Linda Garrou has represented the 32nd district and its predecessors since 1999.

 District 33

 Incumbent Republican Stan Bingham has represented the 33rd district and its predecessors since 2001.

 District 34

-Incumbent Republican Andrew Brock has represented the 34th district since 2003.
+Incumbent Republican Andrew C. Brock has represented the 34th district since 2003.

 District 35

 Incumbent Republican Fern Shubert has represented the 35th district since 2003.
-Shubert ran for Governor.
+Shubert ran for governor.
 Fellow Republican Eddie Goodall won the open seat.

 District 36

-Incumbent Republican Fletcher Hartsell Jr. has represented the 36th district and its predecessors since 1991.
+Incumbent Republican Fletcher L. Hartsell Jr. has represented the 36th district and its predecessors since 1991.

 District 37

 Incumbent Democrat Dan Clodfelter has represented the 37th district and its predecessors since 1999.

 District 38

 Incumbent Democrat Charlie Dannelly has represented the 38th district and its predecessors since 1995.

 District 39

-The new 39th distirct includes the homes of incumbent Republicans Bob Rucho, who has represented the 39th district and its predecessors since 1997, and Robert Pittenger, who has represented the 40th district since 2003.
+The new 39th district includes the homes of incumbent Republicans Bob Rucho, who has represented the 39th district and its predecessors since 1997, and Robert Pittenger, who has represented the 40th district since 2003.
 Rucho retired and Pittenger was elected here.